huskyctf/CTF-Write-Ups/README.md

 ```
 # PlatformName | ChallengeName

-**Disclaimer:** The tools and techniques demonstrated in this challenge are for educational purposes only.
-They should never be performed on any system without the explicit written consent of the owner.
-The vulnerable software shown may not represent the latest version available and may have been intentionally altered to be vulnerable.
-The steps described may not be safe to run, and users proceed at their own risk.
+**Disclaimer:** The tools and techniques demonstrated are for educational purposes only.
+Never test any system without explicit written consent of the owner.

 # Reconnaissance